 During our Emanant Wellness, workshop Start on Purpose, we encourage attendees to “explore purpose.”
 It struck me that most of the exploration is hindsight.
 We are chiefly uncovering clues (or “data,” as I dorkily like to say), from out past, and then adding context and insight to see where “how

 Welcome to our ever growing section of resources regarding Wellness for Kids.
 By teaching the children in our lives to understand all aspects of their wellness, and to make being well a priority, we are setting them up for better success in everything they do.
 Connecting with values and purpose have both been shown to give incredible health benefits and outcomes.
-Thus, and intro to Spiritual Wellness (connection to a sense of meaning, values and purpose) gives inherent motivation to also prioritize the other aspect of wellness in one’s life: physical, social, intellectual, emotional, and occupational.
+Thus, and intro to Spiritual Wellness (connection to a sense of meaning, values and purpose) gives inherent motivation to also prioritize the 7 other aspect of wellness in one’s life: physical, social, intellectual, emotional, vocational, environmental, and financial.
 In the age when “health care” equates to “sick care,” we are seeing a surge in the wellness industry market (nonprofit and for profit).
 Please explore our latest posts involving Wellness for Kids below to add some fun stuff to your wellness bag of tricks!

 Here’s a toddler fave: Nygel’s Walk!

 I saw this video a while back and thought it was amazing.
 It shows an experiment which covers the gratitude and happiness connection.
 I have been a dabbler in perusing research on the science of happiness, and focusing on gratitude and having our kids learn and adopt an attitude of gratitude is

 Set a goal to join kids all over the world in making a positive difference.
 From working one-on-one to improve the quality of a neighbor’s life to joining other kids in a larger help network, you can make a difference in effecting change.
 Making a Difference at Home You’ll find